 Don’t travel too far from home

-Holiday travel is part of a family celebration, but you should not be traveling more than a few miles from home close to your due date.
+Holiday travel is usually part of a family celebration, but with the Covid-19 pandemic, your best bet is to stay home.
+Even under regular circumstances, you should not be traveling more than a few miles from home close to your due date.
 Not only are long travel times painful and potentially dangerous (increased risk of blood clots in the legs); they take you away from your doctor and the hospital where you’ll be delivering.

 Skip family parties during the final days

-Crowded parties are the last place you want to be days before your due date.
-Many times, holiday parties involve mingling leaving few places to rest.
-You need to prop up your feet and rest at least 15 minutes every hour.
+Again, with the current pandemic, crowded parties are the last place you want to be at all, but especially days before your due date.
+Normally, holiday parties involve mingling leaving few places to rest.
+You need to prop up your feet and rest for at least 15 minutes every hour.

 Rest as much as possible

 Then rest some more.
 Rest is essential to your health, strength, and immune system.
 The holidays naturally drain energy from our bodies, let alone when your pregnancy due date is looming near.

 Say no to added obligations whether it's making cookies, decorating, or shopping if you are feeling under the weather or tired.
 The more stressed you are the less prepared you’ll be to fight off infections and illness.
 You need a strong body to recover after birth.

 Freeze holiday leftovers for meals after baby is born

 With everyone cooking massive amounts of food, ask family members to freeze small portions of turkey, stuffing, mashed potatoes, and vegetables before the meal begins.
 If food is left out too long it can become a food-health hazard and should not be frozen and reheated.